Wattysaid/data_science/README.md

 ## Install all required libraries via this code

-In order to run this command you'll have to include a token for GitHub auth.
+In order to run this command you'll have to include a token for GitHub auth or make the folder public and the requirments.txt file accesible.

 ```python
 pip install -r https://raw.githubusercontent.com/Wattysaid/data_science/main/requirements.txt